Research Areas

 Controlled Drug Delivery

 We are interested in engineering biomaterials with novel polymer chemistries that promote the local and controlled delivery of a variety of therapeutic payloads to the skin including small molecules, nucleic acids, and proteins to treat autoimmune skin diseases, wound healing, and hair loss.
-Our research advances our understanding of how basic biomaterial and chemical properties affect pharmacokinetic properties and drug delivery in vivo, and we utilize advanced spectroscopic approaches to answer these questions.
+Our research advances our understanding of how basic biomaterial and chemical properties affect pharmacokinetic properties and drug delivery in vivo, and we utilize cutting edge spectroscopic approaches to answer these questions.
 Our goal is to develop novel biomaterial therapeutics with high likelihood of success in the dermatology clinic.

 -